 Details: The Company's Board of Directors resolved to amend the "Ethical Corporate Management Best Practice Principles" and the "Procedures for Ethical Management and Guidelines for Conduct" at a Board Meeting on March 25, 2020.
-(Please see Annex 3).
+Please refer to Annex 3 (page 12~23) for details.